Bachelor of Science in Accounting

 As an honor student double-majoring in management and accounting, I received a job offer from one of the “Big Four” accounting firms before graduation.

 Meet the Faculty

 As a CPA and a former audit manager Maureen Francis Mascha has practical experience that she brings to the classroom in her roles as coordinator of the forensic program in accounting and advisor of Beta Alpha Psi.

-Clinical Assistant Professor of Accounting
+Clinical Associate Professor of Accounting

 Eric Mlynarczyk teaches accounting and finance courses at PNW, is co-advisor of the PNW finance and accounting club and is a partner of a local private practice accounting firm.